 Aging changes in the senses

 As you age, the way your senses (hearing, vision, taste, smell, touch) give you information about the world changes.
-Your senses become less sharp and you may have trouble telling apart details.
+Your senses become less sharp, and this can make it harder for you to notice details.

 Your senses receive information from your environment.
 This information can be in the form of sound, light, smells, tastes, and touch.
-This information is converted to nerve signals and carried to the brain.
-There, it is turned into a meaningful sensation.
+Sensory information is converted into nerve signals that are carried to the brain.
+There, the signals are turned into meaningful sensations.

 A certain amount of stimulation is required before you become aware of a sensation.
-This minimum level is called the threshold.
-Aging increases this threshold.
-So the amount of stimulation needed for you to be aware of the sensation becomes greater.
+This minimum level of sensation is called the threshold.
+Aging raises this threshold.
+You need more stimulation to be aware of the sensation.

 Balance (equilibrium) is controlled in the inner ear.
-Fluid and small hairs in the inner ear stimulate the auditory nerve.
-This helps the brain to maintain balance.
+Fluid and small hair in the inner ear stimulate the auditory nerve.
+This helps the brain maintain balance.

 As you age, structures inside the ear start to change and their functions decline.
 Your ability to pick up sounds decreases.
 You may also have problems maintaining your balance as you sit, stand, and walk.

 Age-related hearing loss is called presbycusis.
 It affects both ears.
 Hearing, usually the ability to hear high-frequency sounds, may decline.
 You may also have trouble telling the difference between certain sounds.
 Or, you may have problems hearing a conversation when there is background noise.
 If you are having trouble hearing, discuss your symptoms with your health care provider.
 One way to manage hearing loss is by getting fitted with hearing aids.

 Persistent, abnormal ear noise (tinnitus) is another common problem in older adults.
 Causes of tinnitus may include wax buildup, medicines that damage structures inside the ear or mild hearing loss.
 If you have tinnitus, ask your provider how to manage the condition.